-Students with disabilities studying abroad can face additional challenges.
-You should contact the Disability Service in Trinity in advance of your acceptance of a place at Trinity with any queries you may have, so that we can assist with your plans and advise you on the type of support available.
-To help us with your query, please complete this short form: International Student Query and email it to email@example.com
+Students with disabilities or learning difficulties studying abroad can face additional challenges and may avail of reasonable accommodations and supports while studying at Trinity.
+You are encouraged to contact the Disability Service in Trinity in advance of accepting your place so that we can assist you with your plans and advise you on the types of support available.
+Please email all enquiries to email@example.com.

 * A letter listing your exam accommodations is not sufficient.

 * Reasonable accommodations that apply in your home country may not be applicable in Trinity – check here.
 The Reasonable Accommodations that Incoming International students receive in Trinity may differ from those accommodations received in the student’s home institution.
 Reasonable Accommodations for Incoming students will be provided in line with the guidelines outlined in our Reasonable Accommodation Policy and Examination Guidelines linked here.

 * Evidence of disability must be provided in English.

 * Evidence of disability not originally in English must be translated by a recognised professionally recognised translator.

 Funding for International students

 It is recommended that you contact the Disability Service in Trinity in advance of accepting a place at Trinity, so we can advise you on the types of support available.
 Incoming International and Erasmus, visiting or exchange students should apply for funded supports in their home country and/or home university in advance of arrival.